soloproyectos-ts/matrix/README.md

 # SVG Matrix

-A library to perform common matrix operations
+A library to perform common matrix operations.